jackd248/db-sync-tool/README.md

 ## Configuration

-The `host.json` contains important information about the remote and the local system.
+The `host.json` contains important information about the origin and the target system.
-You need to specify the SSH credentials for the remote system and the path to the database credentials of both systems.
+You need to specify the SSH credentials for the origin system and the path to the database credentials of both systems.

 ```bash
 # Copy/edit host.json for TYPO3